benshimonz/V1/README.md

 Each branch starts with:

-* A green rectangle (relationship only - relationship's property value constraints / tag),
+* A green rectangle (relationship only - relationship's property value constraints / tag), or
 * An aggregate condition / an aggregation tag, or
 * An horizontal quantifier

+Horizontal quantifiers behave quite differently from vertical quantifiers:

+We'll define _b_ sub-patterns, _P1..Pb_ (where _b_ denotes the number of branches), each composed of the left component, the relationship / path, the right component, and one of the branches.

+Given patterns _P1..Pb_, the quantifiers are defined as follows:

+* **_All_** (denoted '&') - An assignment matches the pattern only if it matches _P1..Pb_ (though it is not necessarily minimal for each _Pn_ separately)

 We'll call the left side of the relationship 'the left component', and anything on the right of the relationship 'the right component'.

-Horizontal quantifiers behave quite differently from vertical quantifiers:

 * **All** (denoted '&') - An assignment matches the pattern only if (it satisfies at least one branch) and also (for each branch: there is at least one assignment with the same concrete elements in its left and right components - that satisfies the branch)
 * **Some** (denoted '&#124;') - An assignment matches the pattern only if (it satisfies at least one branch)